 We entered into an indemnification agreement with each of our directors and executive officers.
 These agreements provide that we will indemnify such persons against certain liabilities that may arise by reason of their status or service as directors or officers, to advance their expenses incurred as a result of a proceeding as to which they may be indemnified and to cover such persons under any directors' and officers' liability insurance policy we choose, in our discretion, to maintain.
-These indemnification agreements are intended to provide indemnification rights to the fullest extent permitted in the State of Delaware and are in addition to any other rights the indemnitee may have under the Company's Certificate of Incorporation, Second Amended and Restated Bylaws and applicable law.
-We believe these indemnification agreements enhance our ability to attract and retain knowledgeable and experienced executive officers and directors.
+These indemnification agreements are intended to provide indemnification rights to the fullest extent permitted in the State of Delaware and are in addition to any other rights the indemnification agreements enhance our ability to attract and retain knowledgeable and experienced executive officers and directors.